 The first rule of dealing with angry customers – hear them out without interruption.
 Let them vent.
 Think of them as patients that come to a doctor with a specific problem.
 They expect the doctor to cure their illnesses and make their pain go away.
 Also, they expect the doctor to be compassionate and attentive to what they are saying.
 So when dealing with a customer, stressed out by whatever problem they have, be like a doctor – listen patiently, show understanding and never dismiss their issues as unimportant.

-Practicing calmness and patience during intense conversations with customers goes a long way and shouldn’t be underestimated.
+Practicing calmness and patience in dealing with difficult customers goes a long way and shouldn’t be underestimated.
 When facing an angry customer it is hard not to give in to the tension and keep calm.
-However, raising your voice and talk back to a customer should be avoided at all costs as it can cause irreversible consequences.
+However, raising your voice and talking back to a customer should be avoided at all costs as it can cause irreversible consequences.
 This does not necessarily mean that you have to tolerate humiliation and suppress your feelings.

 The idea is that agents should have a preconceived mindset about situations like these.
 Whenever you get a client who’s yelling or angry you should remember that the customer is mad not at you but at the situation itself.
 This understanding will help you look at the customer’s aggressiveness from a clear viewpoint rather than from a defensive angle.

-To make sure you understand the problem, repeat the customer’s concern after he or she is done complaining.
-Not will it only clarify things for you but it will also show that you have been paying attention to what the customer was saying which can help decrease the tension level.
-This will demonstrate that you are invested and engaged in conversation In other words, you should be on the same page with customers in order to get their trust and tone down their anger.
+What is a difficult customer?
+It is a frustrated person who wants to be heard.
+Thus, to make sure you understand the problem, repeat the customer’s concern after they are done complaining.
+Not will it only clarify things for you, but it will also show you paying attention to what the customer was saying.
+It can help decrease the tension level.
+It shows you are invested and engaged in conversation.
+In other words, you should be on the same page with customers in order to get their trust and tone down their anger.

 Once a customer laid out a problem make sure to apologize and let them know that you have a solution.
 By saying sorry, you acknowledge the customer’s problem and make them feel understood – something that every frustrated customer expects.

-It’s important what language you use when you are apologizing to a customer.
+It’s important what language you use when handling difficult customers in call center.
 A simple classic phrase like “I’m sorry that happened to you” or “Let me fix it for you” will not work if you speak with someone who is irritated.
 Instead, you can say “I can see why you’re upset, I would be too.
 I’ve looked into what caused the problem and here is what I found.”
 Or something of that sort.

 You need to make sure you know exactly what the customer expects from you.
 Difficult customers can sometimes get caught up in anger or irritation which gets in a way of clearly stating the problem and explaining what they want.
 You should keep that in mind and always try to determine precisely what customers want.
 Simply ask them how would they like the problem to be solved or what solution are they looking for.